icinganalysis/icinganalysis.github.io/content/NACA-TN-3024_evaporation.md

 to that ahead of an airfoil having a leading-edge radius comparable with that of the cylinder.
 It is found that the losses are less than 5 percent.
-It is concluded that such losses are, in general, very small (less than 1 percent) in the case of smaller obstacles (of icing-rate- measurement-cylinder size); the motional dynamics are such, however, that exceptions will occur by reason of failure of very small droplets (moving along stagnation lines) to impinge upon obstacle surfaces.
+It is concluded that such losses are, in general, very small (less than 1 percent) in the case of smaller obstacles (of icing-rate-measurement-cylinder size); the motional dynamics are such, however, that exceptions will occur by reason of failure of very small droplets (moving along stagnation lines) to impinge upon obstacle surfaces.
 In such cases, the droplets will evaporate completely.